Trapjaw appeared in the 1983-1984 cartoon series He-man and the Masters of the Universe. He’s an evil warrior working for Skeletor.

 Trapjaw worked with Beast-Man to build a robot army for Skeletor (“Like Father like daughter” episode).
 Still, the Sorceress sensed the threat.
 She sent He-man to nip it in the bud.

-Later on, He-man and Man-At-Arms needed Eternium to renew the Royal Palaces’ energy source.
+Later on, He-man and Man-At-Arms needed Eternium to renew the Royal Palace’ energy source.
 Trapjaw and Mer-Man intercepted them and took the Eternium for themselves.
 Trapjaw ate some of it, and for a short time, was as powerful as He-man.

 When his boost subsided, He-man captured him and sent him to the Prison Mines.